-Durham is a very safe place to live, but we do still have a number of opportunist thieves who are looking for an easy target.
+Durham is a very safe place to live, but every year we do still have a number of opportunist thieves who are looking for an easy target.
 Most students have laptops, mobile phones, ipods and other electrical equipment which are easy to carry.
 Many also have cycles.
 All of these items are potential targets for criminals.
+These tips have been sent to us from the local police force to help you live out safely.

 SECURING YOUR BELONGINGS